aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 ADC, 'ADd with Carry', CPU itself uses only one kind of logical blocks for that operation: set of binary adders alongside with two decimal correction gratings.
-In 6502 we have a two 4-bit adders, probably 65C816 has four, because of support of 16-bit numbers, but there is no available schemas of 65C02/65C816 because of intellectual property protection.
+In 6502 we have a two 4-bit adders, probably 65C816 has four, because of support of 16-bit numbers, but there is no available schemes of 65C02/65C816 due to intellectual property protection.

 ..
 Note:: Those, interested in details should take a look at article about MOS
           Binary/BCD adder patent [Sang2019]_ and at patent itself: [6502adder]_.